A Cryptographic Test of Quantumness and Certifiable Randomness from a Single Quantum Device: Accumulating randomness across multiple rounds

 where the states $\phi^{ctok}$ are introduced in Definition~\ref{def:post-meas-simplified}, $\lambda_\omega$ is the function defined in~\eqref{eq:def-lambda}, and $q(g,c)$ and $\kappa(t)$ are the distributions on $N$-bit strings $(g,c)$ and $t$ as selected by the verifier in Protocol 2. \end{proposition}

+\begin{proof} The proof follows a similar argument as used in~\cite[Section 7]{miller2017universal}, and we outline the main steps.

-\begin{proof} Let $t = \frac{\langle \phi_G \rangle_{1+\eps} }{\langle \phi \rangle_{1+\eps}}$ be as defined in Lemma~\ref{lem:ms-uncertainty}.
+Let $t = \frac{\langle \phi_G \rangle_{1+\eps} }{\langle \phi \rangle_{1+\eps}}$ be as defined in Lemma~\ref{lem:ms-uncertainty} (this $t$ should not be confused with the string $t$ involved in the protocol description).
 Recall the notation for the post-measurement states introduced in~\eqref{eq:def-pm}.
 After one round of Protocol 2 is executed, the post-measurement state of the device can be decomposed into three components.
 First, in case $G_i=1$, which happens with probability $(1-q)$, the round is a generation round.
 The randomness generated in such a round is captured by the bound from Lemma~\ref{lem:ms-uncertainty},

 The second case corresponds to $G_i=0$, which happens with probability $q$.
 In this case, for reasons that will become clear later in this proof we weigh the ``success'' and ``failure'' components of the post-measurement state differently.
 For the ``failure'' part we simply write